golioth/docs/docs/reference/goliothctl/goliothctl_project.md

 ---
 ## goliothctl project

-Access and manage project information
+Access and manage project information.

+### Synopsis

+Use the `goliothctl project` subcommands to access and update projects.
+Projects contains things like devices and LightDB instances.

 ```
 goliothctl project [flags]